How to Propose an Event

 Who Can Propose An Event?

-Any member of TDPS—senate faculty, lecturers, staff, graduate students, or undergraduate majors/minors—can propose an event.
+Any member of TDPS — senate faculty, lecturers, staff, graduate students, or undergraduate majors/minors — may propose an event.

 How to Propose An Event